voidtuxic/Cheetah2Babylon/README.md

     * rotations must be on the -Y axis
 * materials export:
     * supports diffuse, emissive and specular color (plus specular power as "shininess")
-    * supports only diffuse textures, Cheetah3D api is realy sparse on that
+    * supports diffuse, specular, emissive, bump, reflection and transparency textures

 More info on [my blog](http://cubeslam.net).